+The 2002 Pirates baseball team enjoyed renovated facilities.
 For the first time since 1991, the PJC Pirates went to the State Baseball Tournament.
 The Pirates placed third and set a team record with 39 wins.

-In men's basketball, Elijah Warren was named Panhandle Conference Basketball Player of the Year.
-2001-02 was a good year for Lady Pirates, as well.
-The PJC volleyball team won the conference championship, the softball team was voted Academic Team of the Year in the Panhandle Conference, and Coach Vicki Carson earned her 400th win in women's basketball.
+During 2001-02 the Lady Pirates volleyball team won the conference championship, the softball team was voted Academic Team of the Year in the Panhandle Conference, and Coach Vicki Carson earned her 400th win in women's basketball.

-During the 2001-02 school year, 28,834 students attended PJC.
-During the spring semester, the Anna Lamar Switzer Center for Visual Arts held a grand opening, and the Charles A. Atwell Health Sciences Complex was dedicated.
-The new hospital-like facility opened for summer classes.
+In 2002, the Anna Lamar Switzer Center for Visual Arts held a grand opening, and the Charles A. Atwell Health Sciences Complex was dedicated

-Charles Atwell retired in 2002, and Thomas Delaino became PJC's fifth president.
-Delaino previously was senior vice president and vice president for planning and administration at the college.
+Charles Atwell retired in 2002, and in 2003 Thomas Delaino became PJC's fifth president.
+Delaino had served as senior vice president and vice president for planning and administration at the college since 1993.